 The Pearl is one of the most exclusive parts of Doha.
 With the apartments located here the most expensive to purchase in the whole of Qatar.
 The Pearl has been named so, as a nod to the original export of Qatar, pearls.

 Located on the Corniche Ard Canaan is a traditional Palestinian restaurant.
 With an expansive menu.
-It is located just a few metres from the beach so you are able to enjoy a feast for your senses when enjoying food in Doha.
+It is located just a few metres from the beach so you are able to enjoy a feast for your senses when enjoying food and somewhere to eat in Doha.

 The striking restaurant is spacious and like all the restaurants located along the Corniche and throughout Doha, really impressive to look at.
 The menu has a whole host of different dishes.
 For example we enjoyed stuffed falafel, hummus, eggplant mutabal, lamb kebab, halloumi and potato mofarkah.
-All of which were exceptionally good and a highly recommended eat.
+All of which were exceptionally good and a highly recommended eat in Doha.